tristanlee85/supportportal/README.md

+# This branch is no longer being maintained for Tampermonkey.
+Due to failures to auto-update properly with Tampermonkey, this script is no longer being maintained.
+Please use the Support Portal Chrome extension for continued functionality.

-# Support Portal Customizations - v2.1.x
+## Support Portal Customizations - v2.1.x
 **Requirements:**

 You must first install the Tampermonkey extension for Chrome